jamesrayman/Ero/docs/euclid.md

 Should a more sophisticated tuple system be implemented?

 Should the extremities of a solid (e.g. the surface of a sphere, the edges of a polygon) be distinguished from the interior?

+Should we put commas between elements in a tuple?

 Which of the following figure types should be implemented?
 * Polygon